 [Regulation 64DA inserted: Gazette 22 Dec 2005 p.
 6222.]

 64E.
-Lines etc. used for recreational fishing, limit on number of
+Limit on number of rods, reels, lines and baits used for recreational fishing

 (1) Unless otherwise specified in the Act or these regulations and subject to subregulation (2), a person must not use more than 2 rods, reels and lines or single lines held in the hand at any one time when fishing.

+Penalty for this subregulation: a fine of $2 000.

 (2) Subregulation (1) does not apply to —

 (a) the holder of a commercial fishing licence; or